Polyvinylpyrrolidone: Medical

+PVP is a frequently used binder in pharmaceutical tablet formulations.
+Pharmacokinetic studies in humans and various laboratory animal models indicate no to very little systemic absorption of PVP following oral administration.

 PVP added to iodine forms a complex called povidone-iodine that possesses disinfectant properties.
-This complex is used in various products like solutions, ointment, pessaries, liquid soaps and surgical scrubs.
-It is known under the trade names Pyodine and Betadine, among others.
+This complex is used in various products such as solutions, ointment, pessaries, liquid soaps, and surgical scrubs.
+It is sold under the trade names Pyodine and Betadine, among others.

 It is used in pleurodesis (fusion of the pleura because of incessant pleural effusions).
-For this purpose, povidone iodine is equally effective and safe as talc, and may be preferred because of easy availability and low cost.
+For this purpose, povidone-iodine is as effective and safe as talc, and may be preferred because of its easy availability and low cost.

 PVP is used in some contact lenses and their packaging solutions.
 It reduces friction, thus acting as a lubricant, or wetting agent, built into the lens.
-Examples of this use include Bausch & Lomb's Ultra contact lenses with MoistureSeal Technology and Air Optix contact lens packaging solution (as an ingredient called "copolymer 845").
+Examples of this use include Bausch & Lomb's Ultra contact lenses with MoistureSeal Technology, Air Optix contact lens packaging solution (as an ingredient called "copolymer 845"), and Johnson & Johnson's Acuvue contact lenses.

 PVP is used as a lubricant in some eye drops, e.g. Bausch & Lomb's Soothe.

 PVP was used as a plasma volume expander for trauma victims after the 1950s.
-It is not preferred as volume expander due to its ability to provoke histamine release and also interfere with blood grouping.
+It is not preferred as a volume expander due to its ability to provoke histamine release and also interfere with blood grouping.

-Autopsies have found that crospovidone (PVPP) contributes to pulmonary vascular injury in substance abusers who have injected pharmaceutical tablets intended for oral consumption.
-The long-term effects of crospovidone or povidone within the lung are unknown.